Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-We compare the \rcm~ model with the \ucm{} and the MNL models.
-For this, we use five datasets (Bakery, Walmart, Kosarak, Instacart, LastFMGenres) that have fixed recommendation sets across all interactions, and one dataset from YOOCHOOSE (two variants ycItems and ycDepts) that has variable recommendation sets (see ~\cite{benson2018discrete} for their descriptions).
-While some of these are not explicitly about purchases, they do capture multi-choice behavior of consumers.
-Additionally, we also use the Ta Feng Grocery (\url{https://www.kaggle.com/chiranjivdas09/ta-feng-grocery-dataset}) and the UCI Online Retail (\url{https://archive.ics.uci.edu/ml/datasets/online+retail}) datasets that contain information about the revenues/prices in addition to the bundles purchased in the subsequent sections.
-These datasets are from a variety of domains, and Table~\ref{tab:datasummary} summarizes the relevant characteristics.
-We filter these datasets to transform all observations into ones that involve at most two-sized bundle purchases (see appendix), after removing extremely infrequent products ($\sim 10\%$ on average).
+\textbf{Empirical Fit.} We compare the \rcm~model with the \ucm{}, the MNL and the MMNL models using the datasets discussed in Section~\ref{sec:stats}.
+When estimating the \bmvl-2~and the \ucm~models, we transform all observations into ones that involve at most $K$-sized bundle purchases as described in \appEstimation.
+Similarly, we transform all observations into single purchases for the single choice models.

 All datasets are split in the ratio $80:20$, with the former used for learning the parameters, and the latter for reporting out-of-sample log-likelihood fit.
-As these datasets do not contain information about customers seeing the recommendation set but leaving without making any purchase, it is not possible to estimate $v_0$.
-Consequently, we rely on domain knowledge to pick an appropriate value in our experiments although this has been observed to vary wildly from one application to another.
-While the \rcm{} and MNL have no tunable parameters, we need to pick the number of \emph{corrections} for the \ucm{} model.
-Increasing the number of corrections increases the flexibility of this model, but also increases the number of parameters.
-While adding such corrections, we pick bundles (namely the \textit{H-sets}) in descending order of their frequency of appearance in the datasets (this heuristic is provided in \cite{benson2018discrete}).
+As these datasets do not contain information about customers leaving without making any purchase, it is not possible to estimate $v_0$.
+Consequently, we rely on domain knowledge to pick an appropriate value in our experiments, although we note that this has been observed to vary wildly from one application to another.
+While the \rcm{} and MNL have no tunable parameters, we need to pick the number of \emph{corrections} for the \ucm{} model and the number of mixture components for MMNL.
+For \ucm~increasing the number of corrections increases the flexibility of this model, but also increases the number of parameters.
+While adding such corrections, we pick bundles (namely the \textit{H-sets}) in descending order of their frequency of appearance in the datasets~\citep{benson2018discrete}.